remy/remysharp.com/public/drafts/is-jquery-still-relevant.md

 shipped as the default JavaScript library for _a lot_ of large projects (WordPress being one of them).

+There's also the startup cost that jQuery affords.
+It's extremely cheap for a new developer to copy and paste some code that uses jQuery, and to add the jQuery library to immediately see a result.
+The same isn't entirely true with "modern" code using `import` or `export default` or destructuring, etc. It always work in the browser the individual is using and there's potential for a rabbit hole of tooling (though of course, I'd recommend they start with something like Create React App first, but this post is about jQuery, not CRA).

 You certainly don't _need_ jQuery today.
 Nor do you _need_ to learn jQuery.
 However, jQuery is far from dead, dying, outdated or irrelevant.
 It serves many developers from many different walks of life.